JonahBreslow/Neo4j-Physician-Payments-Graph/README.md

 ### CDC Deaths
+1. Data ranges from April 2015 to March 2021.
-1. Data is shown as 12-month period ending in a particular month.
+2. Data is shown as 12-month period ending in a particular month.
 So 12 month period ending in July 2021 will cover the period Aug 1,2020 to July 31,2021
-2. Covers all 50 states and District of Columbia
+3. Covers all 50 states and District of Columbia
-3. Relevant Death Causes with Code:
+4. Will focus on cause called Opiods(T40.0-T40.4,T40.6
+   - T40.0: Opium.
+   - T40.1: Heroin.
-   - T40.2: natural opioid analgesics, including morphine and codeine, and semisynthetic opioids, including drugs such as oxycodone, hydrocodone, hydromorphone, and oxymorphone.
+   - T40.2: Natural opioid analgesics, including morphine and codeine, and semisynthetic opioids, including drugs such as oxycodone, hydrocodone, hydromorphone, and oxymorphone.
+   - T40.3: Methadone
+   - T40.4: Synthetic opioid analgesics other than methadone, including drugs such as fentanyl and tramadol.
+   - T40.6: Other and unspecified narcotics